All about surrendering and selling your insurance policy for cash

 Assignor (You) – Gets a higher cash value than what the insurance company would have paid you when the insurance policy is surrendered to them.

-Assignee – May continue with the policy until maturity to receive a higher financial payout or resell the policy to another buyer.
+Assignee – May continue with the policy until maturity or resell the policy to another buyer.

 Pros of selling your insurance policy